d12frosted/elpa-mirror/stable-melpa/pg-readme.txt

  - Encrypted (TLS) connections between Emacs and the PostgreSQL backend.

+ - Parameterized queries using PostgreSQL's extended query syntax, to protect from SQL injection issues.

- - Support for the SQL COPY protocol to copy preformatted data to PostgreSQL from an Emacs
+ - The PostgreSQL COPY protocol to copy preformatted data to PostgreSQL from an Emacs buffer.
- - buffer.

  - Asynchronous handling of LISTEN/NOTIFY notification messages from PostgreSQL, allowing the implementation of publish-subscribe type architectures (PostgreSQL as an "event broker" or "message bus" and Emacs as event publisher and consumer).

- - Support for PostgreSQL's extended query syntax, that allows for parameterized queries to protect from SQL injection issues.

 This is a low level API, and won't be useful to end users.
 If you're looking for a browsing/editing interface to PostgreSQL, see the PGmacs module from